estraier/tkrzw-python/index.rst

  except tkrzw.StatusException as e:
      print(repr(e))

+ # Checks and deletes a record.
+ if "first" in dbm:
+     del dbm["first"]

  # Traverses records.
  # Retrieved keys and values are always bytes so we decode them.
  for key, value in dbm: